 - Page 2: How Wolverine-Cable Can Finally End The X-Men Movies

-In The Comics, Cable Was Wolverine From The Future
+Cable Was Wolverine From The Future In The Ultimate Comics

-It might seem like a crazy idea, even though Hugh Jackman is done playing Wolverine, and a new, younger version of the hero is going to be recast (which means casting the much older version leaves wiggle room while still enjoying Logan's strengths).
+It might seem like a crazy idea for Deadpool 2's Cable to be Logan; Hugh Jackman is done playing Wolverine, and a new, younger version of the hero is going to be recast (which means casting the much older version leaves wiggle room while still enjoying Logan's strengths).
 But in the actual Marvel Comics fiction, the future superhero known as 'Cable' actually was an older, cyber-eyed, metal-armed Wolverine.

 That's how it happened in the Ultimate universe, the parallel reality that has influenced the designs and stories of both the X-Men and MCU so far.
 And for those who know the story of that Wolverine-Cable, you could argue that the version in Deadpool 2 falls an awful lot closer than to the original Cable, son of Cyclops and Jean Grey's clone.